 Formerly an airstrip, adjacent to an old State Park (known for its Woodsman Show), far from any significantly populated town, and at the top of a hill, Cherry Springs affords a 360 degree field of view.
 Therein lies its value to both amateur stargazers and professional astronomers.

-As the only Dark Sky on the East Coast of the USA, designated by the International Dark-Sky Association, Cherry Springs State Park attracts thousands of outer space enthusiasts from all over the world to observe what our ancestors must have seen from their farms and villages long before electric lights obscured these views.
+As one of the few Dark Sky parks on the East Coast of the USA, designated by the International Dark-Sky Association, Cherry Springs State Park attracts thousands of outer space enthusiasts from all over the world to observe what our ancestors must have seen from their farms and villages long before electric lights obscured these views.
 Watching the stars pop, and the cloudy Milky Way get brighter and brighter, is a transcendent and spine tingling spectacle.

 Serious Astronomers, hauling thousands of dollars in photographic and telescopic equipment, have access to a designated field and campground.
 This dedicated campground features its own free parking lot that is closed after dark.
 White light is not permitted on the field at all.
 That includes headlights, car interiors, computer lights, flashlights, tent, and camper lights.

 The general public is asked to park in a lot across the street at the old airstrip, which hosts programming on many clear Friday and Saturday nights.
 No charge for those just coming at night to see the stars.
 Most visitors stay in Coudersport or Wellsboro.
-Night Sky photographer, Curt Weinhold leads workshops, $60 for 3 hours.
-(Private instruction on other nights, $130 for 3-4 hours).
+Night Sky photographer, Curt Weinhold leads workshops for a fee.
 For now, there is no Visitor’s Center or lodging inside the State Park.
 Cherry Springs provides rustic camping sites for a fee.

 TOUR: Pennsylvania Lumber Museum, Galeton PA

-This region of PA is rich in natural resources.
+This region of PA, Potter County, is rich in natural resources.
 Lumber, coal and gas have made many a man a millionaire here since the 1800’s.
 When William Penn first scouted these thick woods in the early 1700’s, 90% of the land was covered with trees so dense, he could not see daylight.
 By the turn of the 20th Century, only 30% of the trees remained.

 Nothing illustrates the vicissitudes of the local timber industry better than the PA Lumber Museum, 10 miles East of Coudersport in Sweden Valley.
 In 2015, the addition of a modern 7,000 sq. ft. entryway created a more open, sun drenched first impression, and room for “beefed up” events.